 Toppings

-Whatever you like best, e.g., maple syrup, berries, fruit, whippable coconut cream, chocolate sauce, etc.
+Whatever you like most, e.g. maple syrup, berries, fruit, whippable coconut cream, chocolate sauce etc.

 Instructions